justpy-org/justpy/docs/tutorial/input.md

 Next, we bind the input event of `in1` to the function `my_input` (we could have omitted this line by adding `input=my_input` as a keyword argument when we created `in1`). `my_input` is now the input event handler for `in1`.

 The input event occurs each and every time a character is typed into an input element.
-After every keystroke this function is run, and it changes the text of the div to the value of the input field.
+After every keystroke this function is run (if the debounce period has expired - see below), and it changes the text of the div to the value of the input field.
 By assigning the div to an `in1` attribute, we have access to all the variables we need in the event handler.

 You may have noticed that there is a delay in the updating of the Div.
 That is because the component by default sets the `debounce` attribute of the input event to 200ms.
 This means an input event is generated only after a key has not been pressed for 200ms.

 Try holding the a key down and have it repeated.
 Only when you lift your finger will the Div update.
-You can set the `debounce` attribute to the value you prefer, just make sure to take into account the typing speed of your users and the latency of the connection.
+You can set the `debounce` attribute to the value you prefer in ms, just make sure to take into account the typing speed of your users and the latency of the connection.
 In general, a higher debounce value means the server will have to handle less communications and that may be an advantage for applications that need to scale.

 ## The Type Attribute